 - Highlight relevant keywords in your work history as associated with other skills or experience related to your job, or tied to accomplishments.

 Use keyword analysis tools like Jobscan or Resunate to help you assess if it will pass the ATS test.
 Or you can google for keyword writing tools such as WriteWords to help you identify how often a keyword or phrase appears on your resume.

 4. Highlight Your Professional Assets In Your Resume.

 What makes you a good fit for the advertised job?
 Your resume should answer this with an emphasis on the skills, knowledge that you have to get the job done.

 These hard skills are abilities that enable you to finish a task.
 You acquire hard skills from learning on the job, through training, formal education, or courses.
 The good news is hard skills are teachable, quantifiable, and related to a specific job.

 Typical examples of hard skills include computer software, marketing, writing, accounting, finance.
 Job sites like LinkedIn and mycareersfuture.com are very helpful in identifying key hard skills for your specific job positions.

 Soft skills are difficult to assess on a resume.
 When you score an interview, you can validate these soft skills like creativity, leadership, communication skills.
-In your resume, emphasizing your hard skills, training, and experience to demonstrate your competencies and proficiency.
+In your resume, emphasize your hard skills, training, and experience to demonstrate your competencies and proficiency.
 This will increase your chances of being noticed by the human recruiter.